mhassan2/splunk-n-box/README.md

 Configuration and setup:

 You may need to adjust the script to match your network space.
 Or you can simply use the defaults if your routed network is 192.168.1.0/24.
 In my lab, the docker-host is 192.168.1.100 it’s also where I ran my dnsmasq (DNS caching server).
 If you prefer not to use dnsmasq; then just use actual container IPs in your browser.
-The first container you create will start at 192.168.1.130 and last one will end at 192.168.1.250.
+The first container you create will start at 192.168.1.101 and last one will end at 192.168.1.200 (OSX version network used 10.0.0.0/24 ).
 If you wish to setup your docker-host with permanent IP aliases see this link http://askubuntu.com/questions/585468/how-do-i-add-an-additional-ip-address-to-an-interface-in-ubuntu-14

 ```shell